Garden Club of DeLand 865 South Alabama Avenue * DeLand, FL 32724 * 386-624-6960

 Circle President: Ruth Moorman

-Organized in 1951, the Pansy Circle has 28 active members.
+Organized in 1951, the Pansy Circle has 25 active members and 1 associate.
 Our meetings are held on the 3rd Thursday of each month at 9:30 AM.
 The meetings are usually held at one of the member’s homes.
 We enjoy learning through guest speakers, each other, and practical experience.
 As a social group we enjoy each others company at our meetings, parties, and field trips.

-The Daisy Garden Circle began blooming in 1973 as an off-shoot of the Pansy Garden Circle, with a Charter Membership of 41.
-Today we've blossomed into 26 actives and 12 associates.
+The Daisy Garden Circle began blooming in 1973 as an off-shoot of the Pansy Garden Circle, with a Charter Membership of 38.
+Today we've blossomed into 25 actives, 11 associates and 2 honorary.
+Our Circle has 2 active former Club Presidents, 4 Pillar of Pride Members and 4 FFGC Life Members.
 Like the Shasta Daisy, we are versatile and sure to add a little sunshine to the scene.
 Our group meets the second Thursday morning of each month at a member's home, usually with a program such as a plant exchange, butterfly gardening to a floral arranging demonstration.
 We have a Christmas and a Spring luncheon as well as a Spring Social to include our husbands.
 On occasion, we've been known to sprout up in another field on a trip such as taking a tour of Victoria Park homes and gardens.
 While our purpose is to develop skills in growing and arranging flowers and beautification of home and community, we are a sociable bouquet and probably most focused on sharing, caring and being supportive of each other.
 We enjoy our time together as much or more than our purpose suggests.